UmutCan00/plagueware/README.md

 # Welcome to Plagueware!
 Plagueware is a simulation game in which you observe the spread of a virus over a small town.
 You view the town from an overhead perspective and watch the inhabitants of the town go about their daily lives as they slowly spread the virus.
+Initial Repo with commits at https://github.com/umutarda/plagueware
 # How to run
 You can run this game by cloning this repository, and running the `main/Main.java` file on Visual Studio Code or by running the `plagueware.jar` file.
 You will need to have Java installed.
 # Technologies and dependencies